Arundel Farm offers ethically farmed products and reinvests

 Sustainable farming

 In the 1950’s after a century of land clearing for agriculture, efforts were taken to plant some trees on what had become an extremely barren farm.
-A few small rows of pine trees were planted in several paddocks, which made a difference by providing shelter to stock, however, this was not really satisfactory.
+Fiona's father Bill planted a few small rows of pine trees in several paddocks, which made an enormous difference by providing shelter to stock.
+However, more trees/ shelter belts were required.

 At Arundel Farm, we consider ourselves custodians, nurturing the land for future generations.
 It is a responsibility we do not take lightly.